eddie9712/Kafka_producer-consumer_example/README.md

 # Kafka_producer-consumer_example
 A repository for kafka producer/consumer implementation
+:warning: The newest version is only for producer example, please check the previous version for consumer example
 # Prerequisite
 The items below should be installed:
 ```